 Firefighters take responsibility for things many people wouldn’t want to carry on their shoulders including saving lives, homes, buildings, schools and churches and protecting the environment.
 Sounds a lot like a job description for a real-life super hero – are you ready to apply?
-Students entering the January intake should note that they will experience a compressed delivery model.

 The program will provide you with the knowledge and practical skills required to become a firefighter.
 The curriculum is based on the current National Fire Prevention Association (NFPA) standards and is recognized across North America.

 The course is delivered in a professional model and all program participants will be required to adopt the professional standards of behaviour required of a modern day firefighter.
 Applicants are advised to participate in after-class hours since self-study is an essential component for success.